 Alice’s hands shook as she gripped the mug, the warmth grounding her slightly.

-“I couldn’t see his face—a hood covered it.
-He was tall, moved strange, like his body didn’t fit right.
-And he made these noises… growls, almost animal-like.
-But his eyes… they were human, scared even.”
+“I couldn’t see his face because a hood covered it.
+He was tall and moved strangely, like his body didn’t fit right.
+And he made these noises—growls, almost animal-like.
+But his eyes were human, maybe even scared.”

 Earl leaned back in his creaking chair, scratching his stubbled chin.
 “That’s Charlie No-Face, no doubt.”